-The purpose of this guide is to help the University of Nebraska Omaha community explore and understand new models of scholarly publishing.
-The guide provides information on the open access in the scholarly communication cycle and the ways the UNO participates.
+The purpose of this guide is to help the University of Nebraska at Omaha community explore and understand new models of scholarly publishing.
+The guide provides information on open access within the scholarly communications' life cycle and the ways UNO participates.

 To encourage the University community to publish their research in open access platforms, UNO Libraries has established a fund to finance payment of article processing fees for UNO authors who wish to publish in open access journals or open access articles in hybrid journals.
 In addition to this, a pilot project has been launched for the 2019-2020 academic year in which we will be providing funding for open access books and book chapters.
 Open access funds demonstrate an institution’s support for new and innovative research publishing models.

 Goals of the program